The inspiring joy of John McCain

 That resilience and McCain's "happy warrior" persona is what fueled his rise from an asterisk to a genuine threat to George W. Bush in the 2000 Republican primary fight.
 It's what he seemed to lose in the wake of that loss as he walked the political wilderness.
 And it's what he, eventually, found in the low moments of the 2008 campaign when he went from frontrunner to flop and back again.

 McCain's joy in the face of a diagnosis that would terrify almost anyone may not make a damn bit of difference legislatively.
 He has pledged to spend whatever time he has left pushing on the issues -- national security, foreign policy -- he has always cared most deeply about.
-But, given the gridlock that envelops official Washington at the moment, the power of one senator is limited.
-But there is power; McCain's vote with Democrats and a few Republicans effectively killed his party's Obamacare repeal plan.
+Given the gridlock that envelops official Washington at the moment, the power of one senator is limited.
+Still, there is power; McCain's vote with Democrats and a few Republicans effectively killed his party's Obamacare repeal plan.

-But, in a political world in which it seems like the worst behavior is rewarded the most and which people appear to have lost total faith in the men and women they have sent to Washington to represent them, McCain's joy should matter.
+In a political world in which it seems like the worst behavior is rewarded the most and which people appear to have lost total faith in the men and women they have sent to Washington to represent them, McCain's joy should matter.

 It should be a reminder that most politicians are in politics for the right reasons.
 That politicians can represent the best of us rather than our worst impulses.
 That getting knocked down isn't a death sentence.
 That we are a resilient people and that our politics can once again be not only resilient but downright joyful.